 Recovery from training

-In the development of training plans, it is important that recovery is a planned activity.
-The recovery process should not only allow the muscles and connective tissues to repair but actually improve your level of fitness.
-To achieve this you need to understand what recovery is, how long it takes and how you can positively affect the process.
+The recovery process should allow the muscles and connective tissues to repair and improve your fitness level.
+To achieve this, you need to understand what recovery is, how long it takes and how you can positively affect the process.
+In the development of training plans, recovery must be a planned activity.

 What is recovery?

-In simple terms, it is the time required for the repair of damage to the body caused by training or competition.
-This includes the restoration of the:
+Simply put, it is the time required to repair damage to the body caused by training or competition.
+It includes the restoration of the following:

 • carbohydrate stores in muscle cells